jayanth1992/ToDoapp/README.md

 # TodoApp
-Todo App using Spring MVC spring security and hibernate validations
+Todo App using Spring Core, Spring MVC and Spring Security.

-A basic Todo app where you can login and add todos and delete todos and set a target date
+This is a basic Todo app where you can login and add todos and delete todos and set a target date